bitionaire/el-bombillo/README.md

 * We like to honor our hombres in the **[Hall of Hombres](HALLOFHOMBRES.md)**.
 Every hombre who's done the most outstanding job for the past month will be honored and inducted ceremonically (by a simple commit) into the Hall of Hombres.
 * We drink _Tequilla_ every time we achieve a milestone! :cocktail:
+* Stay positive and code with a smile.
+You should have as much as fun [as this guy](https://www.youtube.com/watch?v=KHZ8ek-6ccc) or otherwise invite some hombres for a coding _fiesta_!